RobinBoers/FramboxOS/README.md

 # FramboxOS

 This script automatticly installs things I need in RetroPie.
 This makes it easier to get everything running after a chrash / fresh start.
-It's mainly for personal use only, but I tought I would share it on github.\n\n
+It's mainly for personal use only, but I tought I would share it on github.<br><br>
 It includes:

 - A custom bashwelcometweak